 How to make pavochón?

 Pavochón is juicy, tender and FLAVORFUL!
 It is seasoned with generous amounts of fresh garlic and oregano.
 Adobo, sazón, y sofrito also infuse the turkey with tons of flavor.
-I love to use Healthy Rican Adobo and Sazón.
-They are free of harmful ingredients like MSG and dyes.
-Use my code: madewithsazon for 10% off your order!
-Alternatively, you could make your own adobo and sazón at home.
+Annatto oil adds a beautiful color.
+I love to make my own adobo y sazón at home.
 I have a recipe for both and they are so easy to make with spices you probably already have in your pantry!

 I also keep stash of homemade annatto oil y sofrito at all times!
 Homemade sofrito is a must in Puerto Rican cuisine.
 Store-bought sofrito could never compare.
 Check out my sofrito recipe and take your cooking to the next level!
 See the ingredient list below for a better idea of how to make pavochon.